bahrus/litter-g/README.md

 </ul>
 ```

-The snippet of lit syntax contained within the script child, becomes the innerHTML renderer, and it re-renders anytime the attached  _input property changes.
+The snippet of lit syntax contained within the script child becomes the innerHTML renderer, and it re-renders anytime the attached  _input property changes.

 ## Directives